You are here

 What to do if you can’t get Ozempic

-The TGA does not have the power to regulate the clinical decisions of health professionals, so we can suggest that doctors only prescribe Ozempic for type 2 diabetes during the shortage, but we can’t force them to stop prescribing it for other reasons.
+We do not have the power to regulate the clinical decisions of health professionals, so we can suggest that doctors only prescribe Ozempic for type 2 diabetes during the shortage, but we can’t force them to stop prescribing it for other reasons.

 When will the Ozempic shortage end?

-You can also check the Medicine Shortage Reports Database for updates.
+You can also check the Medicine Shortage Reports Databasefor updates.

 When videos about achieving rapid weight loss with Ozempic went viral on TikTok, the trend was also reported online and across other media.
 This triggered a huge demand for the product that the manufacturer was not prepared for, and it quickly developed into a worldwide shortage.

-In addition, the TGA has written to media broadcasters about their obligations concerning the promotion of the use or supply of therapeutic goods when publishing news stories.
+We have written to media broadcasters about their obligations concerning the promotion of the use or supply of therapeutic goods when publishing news stories.

 How the Ozempic shortage affected Trulicity (dulaglutide) supply